MattPereira/tabernacle-school/README.md

 # **[Tabernacle School Website](https://tabernacle.school)**

 A web app for Tabernacle School that advertises to prospective families and provides current families with requisite documents, calendars, and instructions.
-Features include forms that allow users to send emails to the school and a headless CMS for updating the data and photos displayed on the website
+Features include forms that allow users to send emails to the school and a headless CMS for updating the data and photos displayed on the website.

 ## **Getting Started**